Nobu Su

 Nobu Su (蘇信吉) is the CEO and owner of the Taipei-based shipping company Today Makes Tomorrow (TMT).

 Education

-He graduated with a BSC in economics from Keio University in Tokyo, Japan and earned an MBA from the International Institute for Management Development (IMD) in 1982.
+He graduated with a Bachelor of Science (B.Sc.) in economics from Keio University in Tokyo, Japan, and earned a M.B.A. from the International Institute for Management Development (IMD) in 1982.

 Entrepreneurship

 Su has also designed an underdeck piping structure for ships, which he patented in Japan, Korea and China, which he has allowed shipping companies to use without license.
 Su’s underdeck piping system for ships is currently in commercial use.

 On 19 April 2011, Su was given the Lifetime Achievement for Entrepreneurship award at the international ShipTek conference.